scala/docs.scala-lang/scala3/new-in-scala3.md

 ---
 layout: singlepage-overview
-title: That's new in Scala 3
+title: New in Scala 3
 ---
 The upcoming, exciting new version of Scala 3 brings many improvements and new features.
 Here we provide you with a quick overview of the most important